 Use institution code 9103 to have an official report of your TOEFL iBT scores mailed to the FPGEC.

 The FPGEC evaluates each application and supporting documentation and the ECE General Evaluation Report for accuracy, authenticity, and fulfillment of certification requirements.
 If your application does not meet requirements, you will be notified and will be asked to correct those deficiencies.
 You must meet all requirements and be made eligible to take the FPGEE within two years of submitting your FPGEC application or you will have to reapply.
 Details about each step of the process and the approximate time to complete each step are available in the FPGEC Certification Timeline.

-If your application to the FPGEC Certification Program meets requirements, you will receive a letter of acceptance to sit for the FPGEE.
+If your application to the FPGEC Certification Program meets requirements, you will receive an electronic letter of acceptance to sit for the FPGEE.
 Once you are made eligible, you will need to purchase the exam.
 You have two years to take the FPGEE.

 Awarding FPGEC Certification

 FPGEC Certification is awarded once you fulfill the requirements as stated in the FPGEC Application Bulletin.
 Certification ensures that you have met the educational requirements of the FPGEC including the TOEFL iBT requirement and have successfully passed the FPGEE.
 Visit the board of pharmacy website for specific licensing and internship requirements in the state or jurisdiction where you wish to pursue licensure.